-If you are in a rush, woven fabric raincoats can go in a dryer set on low to medium heat.
+Woven fabric raincoats can go in a dryer set on low to medium heat if you are in a rush.
 Add some clean towels to help quickly absorb the moisture so the coat can remain in the dryer for the least amount of time possible.

 If water no longer beads up and rolls off the surface of your raincoat, it has lost its water repellency.
 Luckily, there are some remedies.